NEONScience/NEON-Data-Skills/_posts/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

 Awesome!
 Now  we've plotted one band in geographic space.
 Try plotting some other bands and see what it looks like.
 Notice that the images that we plot lack contrast... we'll get to that next!

 Next, let's grab the raster extent or the bounding box for the data.
 The extent is simply the xy coordinates of each corner of the dataset.
 We can find this information from the `HDF5` metadata.
 We'll need it in the form of LL lon, UR lon, LL lat, UR lat

+#Would be better to calculate the extent in UTM since we have the ll already in the map info. might add this...
+#also look into whether R can read ll coordinates and calculate extent like some programs do.

 	ex <- sort(unlist(spinfo[2:5]))
 	e <- extent(ex)